-Psalm 82 expresses outrage at judges and officials who don't do their jobs properly.
-As history has shown repeatedly, judges can be bribed, and officers can be corrupt.
-As part of the psalmist’s diatribe against such injustice he pleaded: “Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.
-Rescue the weak and the needy; deliver them from the hand of the wicked."
-Thankfully, today, there are many officials who do their job with exactly this spirit.
-However, the reality is that there are many others who do not.
+Psalm 82 expresses outrage at judges and officials who did not do their jobs properly.
+As history has shown repeatedly, judges can be bribed, officers can be corrupt, and justice can be blind.
+As part of the psalmist’s diatribe against such injustice, he pleaded: “Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.
+Rescue the weak and the needy; deliver them from the hand of the wicked.”

 I think, however, there is another way to understand this verse.
-While the simple meaning suggests that the psalmist is addressing judges, officers, and the like, I think that the psalmist’s sentiments can be addressed to us.
+While the simple meaning suggests that the psalmist is addressing judges, officers, and the like, I think that the psalmist’s sentiments can be addressed to us as well.
 I believe that when those in high positions are not doing their job, it becomes our job.

 As the Jewish sages taught thousands of years ago, “In a place where there are no men, strive to be a man.”
-What this means is that when no one else is stepping up to the plate, and especially when those in powerful positions are not fulfilling their roles, we should step up and take on that responsibility as best as we can.
+What this means is that when no one else is stepping up, and especially when those in powerful positions are not fulfilling their roles, we should take on that responsibility as best as we can.